joe-rodgers/joe-rodgers.github.io/_posts/2019-12-03-paywall-and-mailchimp.md

 Once you've added your desired audience, who it's from, and the subject line, the only thing left to do is design the email!

+**You can add subscribers manually under the audience tab on the home page**

 ![](/assets/images/paywall/Capture8.PNG)

 We're going to go with the first option in the layouts section of the email tool...

 ![](/assets/images/paywall/Capture9.PNG)

 This is what a blank theme looks like.
-We will style it up very basic for purposes of this tutorial.
+We'll style it up very basic for the purpose of this tutorial.

 ![](/assets/images/paywall/Capture10.PNG)

 Mailchimp is pretty straight forward.
-You can drag and drop blocks of content displayed on the right to quickly customize your newsletter.
+You can drag and drop blocks of content (displayed on the right) to quickly customize your newsletter.

-I will add some color to give you an idea of what's possible.
+I'll add some color to give you an idea of what's possible.

 Spend a little time with this tool and you'll be customizing in no time!

 ![](/assets/images/paywall/Capture11.PNG)

 Now it's time to add the faucet!

-We will be embedding an image of the faucet, rather than a hyperlink to the page.
-The reason for this is so that the internet can't share the URL to the faucet, they will only be able to see it if it's in their inbox.
+We'll be embedding an image of the faucet, rather than a hyperlink to the faucet page.

+The reason for this is so the internet can't share the URL to the faucet, Withdrawals from the faucet will only be possible if they receive it in their inbox **OR** someone forwards it **OR** copies the QR code image and shares that.

 This is about damage control.
 Is it possible that a user forwards the email to a friend?
 Yes.
 Is that the worst thing in the world?
 I don't know, up to you.
 The last thing you want is your faucet drained by a bunch of trolls in a bcash forum.

 I am going to add a "Boxed Text" content block and add the faucet from there.